GEOS270/Module7/docs/Application_Part1.md

 ## Video Reference

-This video covers the above steps.  **Note** the vidoe is for a workshop I run.
+This video covers the above steps.  **Note** the video is for a workshop I run.
 In step 3, the URL and file names are different.
 Everything else is the same.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/_lqzOLeSlo0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>